 As previously reported, Bodywise International, LLC, a direct sales company headquartered in Tustin, California, filed claims in the Superior Court of the State of California for Orange County, against us and several Nu Skin distributors who had formerly been distributors for Bodywise as defendants.
-In July 2008, the parties entered into a settlement agreement to resolve the matter.
-The settlement included a release of all claims against us and our distributors.
-The dismissal of the case is pending.
+In July 2008, the parties resolved the matter by entering into a settlement agreement that included a release of all claims against us and our distributors.
+Pursuant to the terms of the settlement, this case was dismissed on July 23, 2008.
+The amount of the settlement was not material to our results.